Food Culture of the South

 1 green cabbage (2½ pounds)

 - Remove outer leaves of cabbage.
 Rinse, quarter, and remove core.
 Shred cabbage into strips on a mandolin.
 Avoid over-handling or bruising cabbage, as this will cause it to lose crispness.

 - Transfer a handful of shredded cabbage to sterilized ferment vessel.
 Top with a portion of the salt and press down firmly.
 Repeat until all cabbage and salt has been used.

 - Weigh down cabbage with a sterilized glass or jar that fits into the ferment vessel and press down until liquid is released.
 You may want to top the sterilized glass or jar with a heavy rock or other weight that will keep pressure on the cabbage.

-- Cover with a towel and use a rubber band to keep it in place (make sure glass or jar stays on top of cabbage to keep it submerged during ferment).
+- Make sure shredded cabbage is fully underneath “brine” (the liquid leaching from the pressurized cabbage and salt) and cover with a towel.
+Use a rubber band to keep the towel in place (make sure glass/jar and weight remain on top of cabbage to keep it submerged during the ferment).

 - Ferment for at least 5 days.
 Cabbage will start getting tangy in 1 to 2 weeks.
 You should taste it along the way, and refrigerate it when it’s fermented to your liking.
 The sauerkraut gets more sour the longer the ferment goes.
 (Cebulka prefers fermenting for 3 to 6 weeks.)

 - From Andrew Cebulka of Charleston, South Carolina